 - 1/2c sesame seeds

 Place ribs into a 13×9 Pyrex baking dish; add water to the dish to a depth of ½”.
-Cover dish tightly with foil and cook in a 350 degree oven for 1 hour to 1 hour 30 minutes until meat is tender.
+Cover dish tightly with foil and cook in a 350-degree oven for 1 hour to 1 hour 30 minutes until meat is tender.
 Thicker ribs will require longer cooking time.
-Use 2 baking dishes if needed to avoid overloading with larger amount of ribs.
+Use 2 baking dishes if needed to avoid overloading with a large number of ribs.

 Remove ribs from oven and chill, covered, on a baking sheet in the refrigerator for 4 hours or overnight.

-Heat a 12” sauté pan over medium high heat.
-Add 1 cup of Base sauce to pan, followed by enough rib pieces to fill pan without crowding.
+Heat a 12” sauté pan over medium-high heat.
+Add 1 cup of Base sauce to the pan, followed by enough rib pieces to fill pan without crowding.
 Toss and turn ribs to coat them evenly.
 Cook for 2 minutes as sauce thickens and darkens slightly.
 Remove pan from heat.